lukeberry99/lukeberry99.github.io/_posts/2015-08-19-google-maps-and-alamofire.md

 After some debugging I realised that the issue arose when attempting to use both ObjectiveC pods (such as `GoogleMapsSDK`) and Swift libraries such as `Alamofire`.

-A really simple solution is to add `-ObjC` to your linkers in XCode which will it to compile the ObjectiveC pods.
+A really simple solution is to add `-ObjC` to your linkers in XCode which will tell it to compile the ObjectiveC pods.

 After adding the linker everything compiles and I'm able to use the two pods in unison.